 If you need help relieving some of the financial straint that is causing you or you a loved one financial anxiety, there are a few steps you can take.

 - Borrowing money from a family member or friend is an option, but we understand it can be hard to do.
-We already wrote an article weighing the pros and cons of borrowing money from family and friends to help you or your loved one make the best decision possible.
 If you don’t want to borrow money, there are other options available to help as well.

 - There are a lot of resources online to help you deal with financial anxiety, like Mental Health and Money Advice.
 Being aware of all the resources available to help with financial anxiety can help if you are not quite ready to talk to your family or a professional yet.

 - Learning to budget and sticking to it is also important.
 Budgeting helps get a better and more realistic picture of where you are financially.
 As well, it helps to have a set idea of how much you want to spend on different things so that you don’t increase you debt.
 It should help you feel some control over your financial situation.
 You can find a lot of budgeting advice online as well.